sactyr/sactyr.github.io/content/posts/2025-12-19-building-an-automated-crypto-trader-part-1-survival-of-the-fittest-backtesting/index.md

 |macd          |      0.05|     0.5062554|            0.981|       0.93435|      0.539100|      1000|     0.9390752|  0.9165974| 0.8607538|
 |buy_hold      |      0.00|     0.7889268|            0.979|       0.85025|      0.823200|      1000|     0.9583659|  0.8323947| 0.7977387|
 |macd          |      0.02|     0.4829502|            0.988|       0.94685|      0.569642|      1000|     0.8478136|  0.9354878| 0.7931192|

 Based on the table above, we can conclude SMA Crossover with a 10% stop loss is the most suitable strategy that is consistent, and manages both risk and return well.

+You may find the entire backtesting code [here](https://github.com/sactyr/crypto_trading/tree/master/R/backtesting).

 ## What's Next?

 We now have a trading strategy.

 In Part 2, we will dive into creating a trading bot: moving from historical data to live trading data.

-Stay tuned—the maths is done, now it is time to build the machine.
+Stay tuned - the maths is done, now it is time to build the machine.